gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

 provides a reasonably fast response to external changes if something goes wrong.

-If you develop a Nimrod based pseudo continuous software tester, let me know!
+If you develop a Nim based pseudo continuous software tester, let me know!

 .. raw:: html